 I hate ironing.
 Seriously.
 I really hate it.
 I did a ton of it in the USMC and came to despise it.
-But w/ the life a business traveler it’s hard not to do it sometimes.
+But with the life a business traveler it is hard not to do it sometimes.

 That said, I try to buy wrinkle free clothing whenever possible.
-I’ve personally found that wrinkle free dress shirts are hard to find (polos are no biggie) so I still have to iron them in many cases.
+I have personally found that wrinkle free dress shirts are hard to find (polos are no biggie) so I still have to iron them in many cases.

 But wrinkle free pants are a technological breakthrough!
 Roll em, pack em, hang em up in the closet and you will be iron free-ish.
 My go-to pair of wrinkle free pants these days is the Haggar Men’s Work To Weekend Hidden Expandable Waist No Iron Plain Front Pant, below.